Churchyards for London

 - Churchyards for biodiversity.

 After research which was generously supported free of charge by the London Records Centre, Greenspace Information for Greater London (GiGL), an initial sample of 50 sites was selected for more detailed study.
-This sample has now been expanded to 90 churchyards, from all round Greater London.
+This sample was later expanded to 90 churchyards, from all round Greater London.

 Specialist surveys of birds and bats have also been undertaken, by Dr Alison Fairbrass of University College London, with bird IDs by Andy Lester of A Rocha UK.